centreon/centreon-documentation/versioned_docs/version-22.10/graph-views/introduction-map.md

 Use the following procedures to use and administrate Centreon MAP.

 ### Administrating MAP
-  - [Install MAP](map-web-install.md) describes prerequisites and procedures to install MAP.
+  - [Installing MAP](map-web-install.md) describes prerequisites and procedures to install MAP.
-  - [Install MAP on a remote server](map-web-install-remote.md) explains how to install MAP on a remote server.
+  - [Installing MAP on a remote server](map-web-install-remote.md) explains how to install MAP on a remote server.
-  - [Update MAP](map-web-update.md) describes the update process of MAP.
+  - [Updating MAP](map-web-update.md) describes the update process of MAP.
-  - [Switch from Map (Legacy) to MAP](import-into-map-web.md) explains how to migrate your legacy maps into the MAP interface.
+  - [Switching from Map (Legacy) to MAP](import-into-map-web.md) explains how to migrate your legacy maps into the MAP interface.
-  - [Manage access rights on MAP](map-web-manage.md) describes the different rights and permissions on maps.
+  - [Managing access rights in MAP](map-web-manage.md) describes the different rights and permissions on maps.

 ### Using MAP
-  - [Manage maps in MAP](map-web-manage.md) gives you information about how to manage maps from the Centreon MAP interface.
+  - [Managing maps in MAP](map-web-manage.md) gives you information about how to manage maps from the Centreon MAP interface.
-  - [Create a standard map](map-web-create-standard-map.md) describes how to create standard maps and how to customize them using the MAP editor.
+  - [Creating a standard map](map-web-create-standard-map.md) describes how to create standard maps and how to customize them using the MAP editor.
-  - [Create a geographic view](map-web-create-geoview.md) explains how to display your resources across a defined geographical area.
+  - [Creating a geographic view](map-web-create-geoview.md) explains how to display your resources across a defined geographical area.
   - [MAP known issues](map-web-known-issues.md) is a list of issues you may encounter using MAP.
   - [MAP troubleshooting](map-web-troubleshooting.md) helps you to solve some issues occuring in MAP.